alanpaterson82/project3/README.md

 ## Bugs

-- I removed the capitqal letters from the list of possible words as they were not being recognised.
+- I removed the capital letters from the list of possible answers as they were not being recognised when 'guessed'.
 A future solution would be to write the relevant code to fix this, however, this was an issue that I was unable to resolve on this occasion
 - I also added commas after each option in the words list as the terminal would generate all of them when a guess was made as I hadn't coded correctly
 - As per the 'deploying our project' tutorial I added \n to any input method used to work around the known quirk